mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 The semantics of `max concurrent shard requests` changed in Elasticsearch v7.0, see [release notes](https://www.elastic.co/guide/en/elasticsearch/reference/7.0/breaking-changes-7.0.html#semantics-changed-max-concurrent-shared-requests) for reference.

-If you upgrade Elasticsearch to v7.0+ you should make sure to update the data source configuration in Grafana so that version is `7.0+` and `max concurrent shard requests` properly configured.
+If you upgrade Elasticsearch to v7.0+ you should make sure to update the data source configuration in Mosaicoo so that version is `7.0+` and `max concurrent shard requests` properly configured.
 256 was the default in pre v7.0 versions.
 In v7.0 and above 5 is the default.

 ## Upgrading to v6.4